 This strike is best for top spins for slow to moderately quick shots because your hand is partially underneath (not wholly) the handle of the racquet & striking against the most decisive shot, could leave an impact on your racket or you will not be able to strike back powerfully again.

 You will be picking the racket upwards while accelerating for typical top spins.

 This is a grip, which nobody cares about if he is forehand sidings.
 The extreme level of professional players mostly uses it because this is relatively hard & helpful to generate the maximum velocity & force at the same time.

-For this grip, you have to set your index knuckle to the fifth bevel on your racket handle, to get it prepare to use.
-This grip is relatively firmer & requires a more gripping power as compared to its predecessor because you will be dealing with slow outcomes to make them speedy by hitting it harder & strongly.
+For this grip, you have to set your index knuckle to the fifth bevel on your racket handle, to get it prepared to use.
+This grip is relatively firmer & requires more gripping power as compared to its predecessor because you will be dealing with slow outcomes to make them speedy by hitting it harder & strongly.